Kong/kong-plugin-proxy-cache/README.md

 HTTP Proxy Caching for Kong

 ## Synopsis

 This plugin provides a reverse proxy cache implementation for Kong.
 It caches response entities based on configurable response code and content type, as well as request method.
 It can cache per-Consumer or per-API.
 Cache entities are stored for a configurable period of time, after which subsequent requests to the same resource will re-fetch and re-store the resource.
 Cache entities can also be forcefully purged via the Admin API prior to their expiration time.

+## Terminology

+- plugin: a plugin executing actions inside Kong before or after a request has been proxied to the upstream API.
+- Service: the Kong entity representing an external upstream API or microservice.
+- Route: the Kong entity representing a way to map downstream requests to upstream services.
+- Consumer: an entity that makes requests for Kong to proxy; it represents either a user or an external service.
+- Credential: a unique string associated with a Consumer, also referred to as an API key.
+- Upstream service: this refers to your own API/service sitting behind Kong, to which client requests are forwarded.

 ## Configuration